Spy on Your Competitors with the Facebook Ad Library

 Facebook Ad Library - Ad Screenshot

-Now that we've learned what the Meta Ad Library is, it's time to get into some of the inner workings and see how you can use it to improve your Facebook ad strategy.
+Now that we've learned what the Meta Library is, it's time to get into some of the inner workings and see how you can use it to improve your Facebook ad strategy.

 Is the Facebook Ad Library free?

-The Facebook Ad Library is one of the very few instances where the phrase "it sounds too good to be true" doesn't apply.
+The Meta Ad Library is one of the very few instances where the phrase "it sounds too good to be true" doesn't apply.
 The Ad Library is completely free to use, and anyone can access it (even if you do not have a Facebook account).

 There is one caveat, though: If you would like to report an ad for being against Facebook ToS or view an ad with adult content (tobacco, etc.), you would need to sign in with a Facebook account.